 7. Insufficient Wetting (Through-hole)

 Joints that are not fully wetted are weak and do not form a strong connection with the board.
 Ideally, the solder should achieve 100% wetting with the pad and pin, leaving no gaps or spaces exposed.
 Insufficient wetting of the pins and pad results from failure to apply heat to both the pin and pad, and not giving the solder enough time to flow.
-Sometimes, it could just be due to a dirty board.
+Most of the reasons are that the surface of the welding area is contaminated, or is stained with solder resist, or a metal oxide layer is formed on the surface of the bonded object.
 The technique to repair this is to clean the board thoroughly and evenly heat both the pad and the pin.

 8. Insufficient Wetting (Surface Mount)